Geometric Tattoos

 Geometric tattoos use precise shapes — triangles, circles, polygons, sacred-geometry forms — arranged into symmetric or fractal compositions.

-Geometric artists
+Geometric tattoo artists

 Regina's tattoo